-The American Board of Ophthalmology is now accepting applications from qualified internationally trained ophthalmologists (ITOs) who are currently practicing in the United States and wish to become board certified.
-(Graduates of accredited United States and Canadian residency training programs should apply for board certification using the process outlined on the requirements page.)
+Graduates of accredited United States and Canadian residency training programs should apply for board certification using the process outlined on the requirements page.

-- Have a current valid and unrestricted license to practice medicine in the United States for a minimum of five (5) consecutive years (since January 1, 2014).
+- Applicants must have a current valid and unrestricted license to practice in the United States for a minimum of five (5) consecutive years (since January 1, 2017).
+A license that permits practice only at a specific academic institution is not considered “unrestricted” for the purposes of this pathway.

-- Have been practicing in the United States for a minimum of five (5) consecutive years (since January 1, 2014).
+- Applicants must have been practicing in the United States for a minimum of five (5) consecutive years (since January 1, 2017).

-- Have a certificate from the Educational Commission for Foreign Medical Graduates (ECFMG).
+- Applicants are required to have a certificate from the Educational Commission for Foreign Medical Graduates (ECFMG).

-- Be practicing ophthalmology and have surgical privileges.
+- Applicants must be practicing ophthalmology and have surgical privileges.

 Application for admission into the official ITO program requires:

-- Submission of the online application form and materials, including: contact/biographical information, medical school education, post-graduate ophthalmology training, fellowship training, list of all current active and unrestricted medical license(s), ECFMG certificate, attestation of ophthalmic practice, documentation of surgical privileges, peer letters of recommendation, personal statement, copy of CV, attestation & agreement
+- Submission of the online application form and materials, including: contact/biographical information, medical school education, post-graduate ophthalmology training, residency training surgical attestation log, fellowship training, list of all current active and unrestricted medical license(s), ECFMG certificate, attestation of ophthalmic practice, documentation of surgical privileges, peer letters of recommendation, personal statement, copy of CV, and attestation & agreement

-Upon review and approval of these materials, participants must then qualify to take the 2020 ABO Written Qualifying Examination (WQE) before the WQE registration deadline of August 1, 2020 by completing the following activities:
+Approved participants must then qualify to take the next available ABO Written Qualifying Examination (WQE) before the WQE registration deadline by completing the following activities:

-- Practice-Based Learning and Improvement: Participation in an ABO-designated activity designed to promote quality improvement.
+- Practice-Based Learning and Improvement: Participate in an ABO-designated activity designed to promote quality improvement.

 - Systems-Based Practice: Participate in an ABO-designated activity designed to promote patient safety.